tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 16+:_ When you activate this cape, you may fly until you attack or are hit by an attack.
 Most versions of this cape grant flight by transforming into a diaphanous greatcloak that catches unseen updrafts and lifts you up like a leaf on the wind; others just conceal the bat wings you grew when you first put on the cloak.

 **Quirk:** Drawn to bright lights and exposed flames, like a moth.

 ---

+#### Cloak of Gold

+To most people, this cloak looks drab and threadbare, so shabby that a beggar would be ashamed to wear it.
+However, certain people can see the cloak for what it really is – a shining mantle of golden light that makes you a blazing beacon of hope.
+Innocents, paladins and those touched by the Bahamut's blessings can see the true cloak, as can evil-doers and servants of dark powers who should rightly fear the approach of one of his champions.

+In short, if someone reacts to your cloak, then there’s something special about them.

+**Quirk:** Frets constantly about seeing the cloak as drab and threadbare.

+---